njncalub/njncalub.github.io-hugo/content/continuous-learning.md

 ## What's this page about?

-I added this online so that anyone can publicly view the progress of my progress.
+I added this online so that anyone can publicly view my progress.
 This is my way to pressure myself to continue learning and not slack off.
 [It might work for you, too](https://www.verywellmind.com/what-is-the-rule-of-commitment-2795890).

 ### Courses from [Coursera](https://www.coursera.org/):
 | Title | Length | Instructor | Completed |